christofdamian/watch-webcam/README.md

 # watch-webcam
 Simple script to watch the status of the webcam and do some actions.

-- switches on Elgato key lights
+- switches on/off Elgato key lights
 - pauses music player
-- disables xscreensaver
+- disables xscreensaver during call

 Everything is hardcoded:
 - programs to watch: "(cheese|MainThread|firefox|zoom|GeckoMain|teams)"